CoCalc Logo Icon

 `torch.distributed <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`__

-`DDP design note <https://pytorch.org/docs/master/notes/ddp.html>`__ for more details.
+`DDP design note <https://pytorch.org/docs/master/notes/ddp.html>`__.

-The recommended way to use DDP is to spawn one process for each model replica,
+The recommended way to use DDP is to spawn one process for each model replica.
+The model replica can span

-placed on the same machine or across machines, but GPU devices cannot be
+multiple devices.
+DDP processes can be placed on the same machine or across machines.
+Note that GPU devices

-combining DDP with model parallel.
+including checkpointing models and combining DDP with model parallel.

 .. note::